Whiskey and Wealth Club's Whiskey & Wealth Club’s 2020 Cask Whiskey Buyer Report

-Investing in cask whiskey has been around for centuries, but only to a select few.
-Allowing private individuals to buy and hold casks for financial gain is a novel concept — disrupting centuries of tradition in both the Irish whiskey and Scottish whisky industries.
-Disruption here, however, is a force for good — a wind of change that brings benefits, both to long-established distilleries as they work to meet surging demand for their premium whiskeys and innovative start-ups that refresh and renew our love affair with this most extraordinary spirit.
+Enabling private individuals to buy and hold casks for financial gain is a novel concept — disrupting centuries of tradition in both the Irish whiskey and Scottish whisky industries to bring benefits to both long-established distilleries working to meet the surging demand for their premium whiskeys and innovative start-ups refreshing and renewing our love affair with this most extraordinary spirit.

 A growing global passion for premium whiskey means that it is not only the distilleries that are innovating.
-Our company — Whiskey & Wealth Club — has identified new opportunities to bring the joy of whiskey ownership together with attractive returns.
-The concept is a relatively simple one, but realising it has thrown up many challenges, not least the need to secure compliance with government revenue agencies and to establish trust with distilleries, whiskey lovers and potential buyers.
+Our company — Whiskey & Wealth Club — has identified new opportunities to bring the joy of whiskey ownership together with the attractive potential for returns.
+The concept is a relatively simple one, but realising it has thrown up many challenges, not least of which has included securing compliance with government revenue agencies and establishing trust with distilleries, whiskey lovers, and potential buyers alike.

 I’m delighted to say that we have prevailed — securing some of the finest distilleries as partners and constantly breaking our own records in terms of sales.
 In Q1 2019 we sold over 330 casks of prime Scottish and Irish spirit, and this leapt to over 1,100 casks in Q1 2020 equivalent to almost 230,000 litres.

-This research seeks to understand attitudes to buying and holding casks for financial gain and to create a picture of potential cask whiskey buyers.
-Interestingly, results show us as much about those who are yet to buy-into the concept as those who have.
-The most fascinating aspect for me is around age: the very different attitudes exhibited by different age groups.
+This research was undertaken to understand the prevailing attitudes to cask whiskey ownership and to create a picture of potential clients.
+Interestingly, results show us as much about those who have yet to buy into the concept as those who have.
+For me, the most fascinating aspect was the exploration of the very different attitudes exhibited by different age groups.